glyphx/WTC-MINER-PRO/README.md

          │                   └── Keystore.json  \
          ├── This miner uses ports 30304 and 8546  \
          └── walton2.exe  **If using CPU walton2.exe points to gpu0.**

-## [FILE STRUCTURE ASSUMPTIONS \ DEFAULT CONFIG] :file_folder:
-Walton.exe should also be renamed to walton 1, walton 2, etc.

 ## [PORT ASSUMPTIONS \ DEFAULT CONFIG] :phone:
 The script assumes that you have setup your multiGPU setup with ascending ports, from walton1 = 30303, 8545.
 Walton2 = 30304,8546, etc.